sylvainprigent/sdeep/docs/source/guide.rst

         }
       }

 Here we didn't use data transform for simplification.
-We can then run the training using the `SDeep` train command:
+We can then run the training with the `SDeep` train command:

 .. code-block:: shell